ermongroup/WikipediaPovertyMapping/README.md

 as well as Nightlights imagery.

-We will be updating and cleaning the code for distribution and can field concerns or requests at esheehan@stanford.edu or chenlin@stanford.edu
+We will be updating and cleaning the code for distribution and can field concerns or requests at esheehan@stanford.edu or chenlin@stanford.edu.

 # Predicting Economic Development Using Geolocated Wikipedia Articles